FRC1466/website/README.md

-This is the new and improved Webb Robotics Website, made with node.js
+This is the new and improved Webb Robotics Website, made with React.js, and hosted with Netlify.

 # Getting Started with Create React App